-As SDMM practice has become the norm, the need to develop proficiency of CBCCF staff, as well as the supervisors and managers of the Case Management Agencies has remained a priority.
-Within six months of hire into a position of supervisor, program director or CBCCF operations, an individual is expected to complete the proficiency process which includes providing case consultations under the supervision of a mentor, completing an essay test and demonstrating understanding of main concepts in a phone panel and role play situation.
+As SDMM practice has become the norm, the need to develop proficiency of Embrace Families staff, as well as the supervisors and managers of the Case Management Agencies has remained a priority.
+Within six months of hire into a position of supervisor, program director or Embrace Families operations, an individual is expected to complete the proficiency process which includes providing case consultations under the supervision of a mentor, completing an essay test and demonstrating understanding of main concepts in a phone panel and role play situation.
 This should be included as a component of the individual's training plan.
-As of August 2018, sixty-eight individuals have completed the process with approximately eight more currently in process.

 Recognizing the need to fully support a learning culture environment, great effort has been placed into developing supervisors in their role as trainer.
 Learning Circles have been held on a monthly basis as part of the CMA supervisor's unit meetings.
 Topics addressed have focused on safety planning, parent engagement and barriers to parent engagement and psychotropic medication management.
 This application of information to real casework tends to lead to a greater understanding of a concept for participants than traditional classroom training.
 This learning circle concept has been expanded to include CMA Supervisory Learning Circles to assist supervisors in their skill development by addressing how processes are completed, allowing for successes to be shared and barriers addressed.
 This allows CMA Program Directors to see their role in the development of their supervisors.
-A new QPI Supervisory Learning Circle project has also been launched on a CMA wide basis to identify good relationships between caregivers and case managers and to have a forum to brainstorm solutions on situations when things have not gone well.